timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-15.md

 ### Gromph's Outer Sanctum

-The black marble door to Gromph Baenre's chambers is etched with silvery runes around its edge and closed with an <fetch-data type="spell">arcane lock</fetch-data> keyed to him.
+The black marble door to Gromph Baenre's chambers is etched with silvery runes around its edge and closed with an <wc-fetch type="spell">arcane lock</wc-fetch> keyed to him.
 Picking the lock requires a successful DC 23 Dexterity check using thieves' tools, while forcing the door open requires a successful DC 25 Strength check.
-A <fetch-data type="spell">knock</fetch-data> spell also opens the door, and Grin Ousstyl can have the spell prepared if none of the adventurers knows it.
+A <wc-fetch type="spell">knock</wc-fetch> spell also opens the door, and Grin Ousstyl can have the spell prepared if none of the adventurers knows it.

 > The chamber beyond the door is floored in black marble, lined with shelves laden with books and scrolls, and dominated by a broad desk of polished bone.
 A plush chair covered with lizard hide sits behind the desk, while a smaller and simpler zurkhwood chair sits facing it on the opposite side.
 A seven-foot-tall obsidian statue of a fourarmed, sword-wielding drow warrior stands behind the desk against one wall.
 Burning red candles are set about the room in holders made from skeletal hands.